-\begin{lemma} Let $X$ be a finitely presented $A$-scheme, $\F$ an quasi-coherent almost finitely generated $\O_X$-module, and $\G \subset \F$ be a quasi-coherent $\O_X$-submodule of $\F$.
-Then, for any $n$, there is $m$ such that $I^m\F\cap \G\subset I^n\G$. \end{lemma} \begin{proof} It suffices to assume that $X$ is affine, in which case it follows from Lemma~\ref{Artin-Rees}. \end{proof}
+\begin{lemma} Let $X$ be a finitely presented $A$-scheme, $\F$ a quasi-coherent almost finitely generated $\O_X$-module, and $\G \subset \F$ be a quasi-coherent $\O_X$-submodule of $\F$.
+Then, for any $n$, there is an $m$ such that $I^m\F\cap \G\subset I^n\G$. \end{lemma} \begin{proof} It suffices to assume that $X$ is affine, in which case it follows from Lemma~\ref{Artin-Rees}. \end{proof}

 \begin{lemma} Let $X$ be a finitely presented $A$-scheme, $\F$ and $\G$ quasi-coherent almost finitely generated $\O_X$-modules, and $\varphi\colon \G \to \F$ an $\O_X$-linear homomorphism such that $\ker(\varphi)$ and $\coker(\varphi)$ are annihilated by $I^c$ for some integer $c$.
 Then, for every $i\geq 0$, the natural $I$-topology on $\rm{H}^i(X, \F)$ coincides with the topology induced by the filtration